mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 }

 const cat = new Cat('Whiskers');
+dog = cat; // allowed because it has all properties of Dog

+const extra = {name: 'Jerry', species: 'mouse'};
+dog = extra; // allowed because it has all properties of Dog

 const neither = {foo: 'bar'};

-let dog: Dog;
-dog = cat; // allowed because it has all Dog properties dog = neither; // not allowed because it doesn't have all Dog properties
+//dog = neither; // error: doesn't have all properties of Dog
 ```

 Flow, an alternative JavaScript type checker,
 uses nominal typing instead of structural typing.
+This means it only allows assignments of `Dog` objects
+and objects from `Dog` subclasses
+to variables of type `Dog`.

 ## Script vs. Module Mode